Jack Aitken: 2025 season

+Aitken continued as a full-time IMSA driver in 2025 at Action Express Racing, with teammates in Earl Bamber and Frederik Vesti.
+He finished the season as runner-up following consecutive victories in the final two races at Indianapolis and Road Atlanta.
+Aitken contested the 2025 DTM season with Emil Frey Racing once again, finishing eight in the championship with two victories.
+He announced his departure from the championship soon after to focus on his other racing commitments in 2026.

+As part of the No. 311 Cadillac Whelen entry, Aitken did not finish the 2025 edition of the 24 Hours of Le Mans due to a loss of drive in the 17th hour.

 2026 season: Full-time WEC debut

-Aitken is set to compete in the FIA World Endurance Championship full-time in2026 for Cadillac Hertz Team Jota, driving the No. 38 car in place of the retiring Jenson Button.
+Aitken competes in the FIA World Endurance Championship full-time in 2026 for Cadillac Hertz Team Jota, driving the No. 38 car in place of the retiring Jenson Button.

 Formula E

 Aitken joined Envision Racing in Formula E to partake in the rookie test at the Tempelhof Airport Street Circuit during late April 2023.
 He partook in his first free practice session at the Rome ePrix.